mosure/inversify-cpp/README.md

 # InversifyCpp
-C++ inversion of control and dependency injection container library.
+C++17 inversion of control and dependency injection container library.

 ## Features
-- Constant, dynamic, and factory resolvers
+- Constant and dynamic resolvers
 - Singleton and per-resolution scopes

 ## Integration